 The first and most evident role of sophismata is pedagogical.
 In theoretical treatises, sophismata can play various roles.
 They can be used to explain a given statement or rule, illustrate a distinction or an ambiguity, show what would follow if a rule were violated, or test the limits of a theory.

-I think it is no exaggeration to say that sophismata in the Faculty of Arts were as important as Biblical exegesis in the Faculty of Theology.
+It is no exaggeration to say that sophismata in the Faculty of Arts were as important as biblical exegesis in the Faculty of Theology.

-Even if there are technical distinctions among these types of tracts, all of them play the same roles mentioned above — in short: to acquire logical skills that can be applied to any subject.
+Even if there are technical distinctions among these types of treatises, all of them play the same roles mentioned above: they provide students with logical skills that can be applied to any subject whatsoever.

-The medieval sophismata-literature is a vast and complex subject of research.
+The medieval sophismata-literature is a vast and complex area of research.
 Many questions are still unsolved, especially about its historical origins and development.
-It is of central interest for people interested in medieval logic, grammar and physics, but also for those interested in the history of universities.
+It is of central interest for people interested in medieval logic, grammar, and physics, but also for those interested in the history of universities.

-- Primary Literature (in alphabetical order by medieval authors)
+- Primary Literature (in alphabetical order by medieval authors’ first names)

-- Translations (in alphabetical order by medieval authors)
+- Translations (in alphabetical order by medieval authors’ first names)

 - Secondary Literature (in alphabetical order by modern authors).